ivobeerens-nl/blog/content/blog/2012/10/what-about-vmware-vcenter-server-appliance-vcsa-version-5-1/index.md

   - "vcenter"
   - "vcsa"
 author: Ivo Beerens
+url: /2012/10/22/what-about-vmware-vcenter-server-appliance-vcsa-version-5-1/
 ---

+I get a lot of questions from customers if the could use the VMware vCenter Server Appliance (VCSA) in there production environments as replacement for the standard vCenter Server.
+With the standard vCenter Server is based on Microsoft Windows. you know for sure that all the other vSphere products are supported and integrate.
+But what about vCenter Server Appliance (VCSA) 5.1?

 The vCenter Server Appliance (VCSA) 5.1 is a 64-bit SUSE Linux Enterprise Server 11 OVF appliance.
 The appliance is installed default with 2 vCPUs, 8 GB memory and consumes between approximate 5 GB and 80 GB of disk space.
 This is the configuration for a small inventory (up to 100 hosts and 1000 VMs).
 If the environment is larger you need to scale up the appliance hardware configuration.